Coleridge-Initiative/ada-2018-kcmo/support/notebook_status.md

 ## 2_3_data_visualization
 - Keep as is
+- Near the middle *I need inspiration for the graphs!!
+Water data perhaps?*
+- *seaborn function tsplot is deprecated – replace?*
+- Need inspiration for the exercises

 ## 3_1_Record_Linkage
 - Focus on linking companies from KCMO dataset to Patent dataset to water services data